-- 1. Soliciting others for membership in a gang. - 2.
-Requesting any person to pay for protection, bullying, or otherwise intimidating or threatening or physically harming any person. - 3.
-Inciting other scholars to engage in any gang-related activity; and, - 4.
-Defacing any school property with any kind of gang graffiti.
+- 1. Soliciting others for membership in agang. - Requesting any person to pay for protection, bullying, or otherwise intimidating or threatening or physically harming any 2. person. - Inciting other scholars to engage in any gang-related activity; and, 3.

+4. Defacing any school property with any kind of gang graffiti.

-GANG AFFILIATION Elementary Elementary Middle AFFILIATION MINIMUM MAXIMUM MINIMUM MAXIMUM Level 2.6 1 st Violation Short Term Out-of-School Sus three (3) days Short Term Out-of-School Suspension for three (3) days Short Term Out-of-School Suspension for five (5) days 2 nd Violation Short Term Out-of-School Sus four (4) days Short Term Out-of-School Suspension for four (4) days Disciplinary Hearing (Up to 9 weeks (about 2 months) expulsion and referral to the alternative school.)
-3 rd Violation Short Term Out-of-School Sus five (5) days spension for Disciplinary Hearing (Up to 18 weeks (about 4 months) expulsion and referral to the alternative school.)
-Combination of local in terventions, supports, and discip linary respons e may be appropriate.
+GANG AFFILIATION Elementary Elementary Middle Level 2.6 MINIMUM MA XIMUM MINIMUM MAXIMUM 1 st Violation Short Term Out-of-School Suspe three (3) days Short Term Out-of-School Suspension for three (3) days Short Term Out-of-School Suspension for five (5) days 2 nd Violation Short Term Out-of-School Suspe four (4) days Short Term Out-of-School Suspension for four (4) days eks (about 2 months) mative school.)
+3 rd Violation Short Term Out-of-School Suspension for five (5) days Disciplinary Hearing (Up to 18 weeks (about 4 months) expulsion and referral to the alternative school.)